timothybrooks/hdr-plus/README.md

 Original Document on the subject (by Timothy Brooks): http://timothybrooks.com/tech/hdr-plus

 ### Compilation instructions:
-1. Install libraw¹, libpng, and libjpeg.²
+1. Install libraw, libpng, and libjpeg.¹
 2. Download and compile llvm 3.9
 3. Download the "2017-05-03" source of Halide from https://github.com/halide/Halide_old_history/releases
 4. Compile Halide according to the README.md file included with the source file zip of halide.